esitarz/docs-1/content/frameworks-and-sdks/angularjs/connecting-to-your-organization.md

 ---
-title: Connecting To Your Organization
+title: Angularjs: Connecting To Your Organization
 date: 2018-04-16
+category:Angularjs
 ---